Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Numerical results

 In the test, the delay parameters were $\tau = 1/8$ and $k=2$ (i.e., $s_1=0$ and $s_2 = -\tau$).
 The strong convergence of the discretised particle system is depicted in Fig.\ \ref{PointDelay1}, top left, where we observe the expected order one.

 \textbf{Example 2}: In analogy to above, we additionally study the example

 with the initial value $X_0 = \xi = \boldsymbol{0} \in \mathscr{C}$, $s_1, \ldots, s_k \in [-\tau,0]$.
-We confirm numerically in Fig.\ \ref{PointDelay1}, top left, that the tamed Euler-Maruyama scheme converges with order one in this case also (as the diffusion coefficient does not depend on the state and hence the Milstein scheme reduces to the Euler-Maruyama scheme).
+As the diffusion coefficient does not depend on the state, the Milstein scheme reduces to the Euler--Maruyama scheme.
+We confirm numerically in Fig.\ \ref{PointDelay1}, top left, that the tamed Euler--Maruyama scheme converges in this case with order one.